9brada6/tabs-with-posts/development.md

 - Change all definitions from svg to symbol?
 - Add an automatic test that will check: The id's correspond to be similar.
 Check if all icons have in filename one of the words: thin, sharp, outlined, filled.
 Check if type is also one of the words.
 Does not have any color like #000 or #000000.
-Does not have double spaces, spaces before closed " or tabs
+Does not have double spaces, spaces before closed " or tabs.
+Verify if filename, id and description corresponds(filled, outlined, thin ...etc).
+- Fix all octicons to be visible in adobe.

 ### JS/SCSS